What is a Cath Lab?

-A doctor may send a patient to a cath lab to diagnose and treat coronary artery disease, heart attacks, chest pain, congestive heart failure, peripheral (limb) vascular disease, pulmonary hypertension and even pulmonary embolisms (also known as blood clots).
+Cath labs are an important part of treating heart conditions.
+A doctor may send a patient to a cath lab to diagnose and treat coronary artery disease, heart attacks, chest pain, congestive heart failure, peripheral (limb) vascular disease, pulmonary hypertension and even pulmonary embolisms, also known as blood clots.

-Inside the cath lab, interventional cardiologists work with a team of nurses, procedural x-ray techs and other support staff to quickly evaluate cardiovascular conditions and treat blockages and other problems in the arteries.
-Common procedures include:
+Inside the cath lab, interventional cardiologists work with a team of nurses, procedural X-ray technicians and other support staff to quickly evaluate cardiovascular conditions and treat blockages and other problems in the arteries.

-- Cardiac coronary angiogram – a procedure that evaluates the blood vessels supplying the heart using catheters and x-ray dye
+- Cardiac coronary angiogram: This procedure evaluates the blood vessels supplying the heart using catheters and X-ray dye.

-- Cardiac catherization – a procedure in which physicians examine blood flow and pressure filling the heart
+- Right heart catheterization: A procedure in which physicians examine blood flow and pressure filling in the right side of your heart

-- Peripheral angiogram – a procedure that evaluates the flow and patency of arteries in the upper and lower extremities; similar to a coronary angiogram
+- Peripheral angiogram: A procedure that evaluates the flow of blood through arteries in the upper and lower extremities, similar to a coronary angiogram.

 What can a patient expect from a cath lab experience?

-Cath labs are filled with state-of-the-art x-ray imaging cameras.
-The patient lays flat on the cath lab table, which moves around to allow the imaging cameras to rotate around the body.
-Monitors display real-time x-ray images and videos as well as vital signs throughout the procedure.
+Cath labs are filled with state-of-the-art X-ray imaging cameras.
+The patient will lay flat on the cath lab table, which can move around to allow the imaging cameras to rotate around the body.
+Monitors display real-time X-ray images and videos as well as indicate vital signs throughout the procedure.

-The only discomfort a patient should feel throughout the procedure is when the local anesthetic is used to numb the needle puncture site.
+The patient might feel mild discomfort when the local anesthetic is used to numb the needle puncture site.
+Pain and sedative medications are given to make the procedure comfortable and pain-free.
 While some patients sleep through their entire procedure, others are awake but drowsy.

-When the procedure is complete, the doctor removes the catheters and determines if manual pressure is sufficient to prevent bleeding from the procedural site or if a special closure device should be used.
+When a procedure is completed, the doctor will remove the catheters and determine if manual pressure is sufficient to prevent bleeding from the procedural site or if a special closure device should be used.

-3. Arrange for a friend or family member to provide transportation to and from the hospital on the date of the procedure.
+- Arrange for a friend or family member to provide transportation to and from the hospital on the day of the procedure.

-4. Refrain from exertion and plan to stay home from work a few days following the procedure.
+- Refrain from exertion and plan to stay home from work for a few days following the procedure.